Iconiq2/WD-SUNGA-HandsOn2/readme.md

 <!-- The following are just sample -->

 - Design and Theme
-- Implementation of Heroes and Cards
+- MultiPage Website/Single Page Website
-- Navigation
+- Transactional

 ### Technology